cdktf/cdktf-provider-github/docs/organizationCustomProperties.python.md

 Whether the custom property is required.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.8.3/docs/resources/organization_custom_properties#required OrganizationCustomProperties#required}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.9.0/docs/resources/organization_custom_properties#required OrganizationCustomProperties#required}

+---

+##### `values_editable_by`<sup>Optional</sup> <a name="values_editable_by" id="@cdktf/provider-github.organizationCustomProperties.OrganizationCustomProperties.Initializer.parameter.valuesEditableBy"></a>

+- *Type:* str

+Who can edit the values of the custom property.

+Can be one of 'org_actors' or 'org_and_repo_actors'.
+If not specified, the default is 'org_actors' (only organization owners can edit values)

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.9.0/docs/resources/organization_custom_properties#values_editable_by OrganizationCustomProperties#values_editable_by}

 ---